 Fortunately, whether you have experienced a sudden loss of appetite or have been without an appetite for some time, there are several things you can do to increase your appetite.

-Here are 17 ways to increase your appetite fast.
+Here are 17 ways to increase your appetite naturally and fast to help you gain weight or maintain a healthy weight.

 1. Eat smaller, more frequent meals